pruthvi1991/gmsh/pilot/README.md

 gmsh flatplate_bl.geo

-Then press the keyboard key '2' to view the mesh.
+Then press the keyboard key '3' to view the mesh.
 The plate is very thin so zoom in a lot to view the plate.

+Alternately you can also try the following gmsh -3 flatplate_bl.geo  # to execute the solver gmsh flatplate_bl.msh  # to view the mesh